udu-games/UDU_SDK_package/Documentation~/Installation instructions.md

 #### Known issues
 * Import SDK from package manager using .git url.
 Error `no git executable was found`.

-  **Issue:** git installation is installed on a different drive to the Unity Hub installation OR you do not have git installed on your system.
+  **Issue:** The Git installation is located on a separate drive from the Unity Hub installation, or Git is not installed on your system.

   **Fix #1:** *If you do NOT have git installed*
-  1. Close Unity & UnityHub.
+  1. Close Unity & Unity Hub.
-  2. Install git on the same drive as the UnityHub installation.
+  2. Install git on the same drive as the Unity Hub installation.

   **Fix #2:**
-  1. Close Unity & UnityHub.
+  1. Close Unity & Unity Hub.
   2. Copy this directory path from your Github folder `C:\Users\`YourName`\AppData\Local\GitHubDesktop\app-3.3.6\resources\app\git\cmd`.
   3. Open `Edit the system environment variables` from your computer.
   4. Click Path -> Edit.. -> New -> Paste the path here. -> apply and save.

   **Fix #3:**
-  1. Close Unity & UnityHub.
+  1. Close Unity & Unity Hub.
   2. Copy or move your git folder to the same drive as UnityHub.

 ### Method 2: Install from disk using Unity Package Manager.

 1. From the repository click on Code > Download ZIP.
 2. Download and extract the ZIP file to your pc.
-4. Open your Unity project and navigate the Unity Package Manager by clicking on `Window` > `Package Manager`.
+4. Open your Unity project and navigate to the Unity Package Manager by clicking on `Window` > `Package Manager`.
 5. Click on the `+` button in the top-left corner of the Package Manager window and select `Add package from disk`.
 6. Navigate to the extracted ZIP file and add the `package.json` from the root folder.
 7. Unity will now fetch and integrate the UDU SDK package into your project.